 SELECT MAXI (7, 7);

 As we can find that the code gave us the right results.
 Let’s see how the code works.
-There are two important dimensions associated with the code, first the syntax, and second is the logic.
-We explore the logic which is important though simple.
+There are two important aspects associated with code: syntax and logic.
+We explore logic, which is essential though simple.
 We pass two integer values into the function.
-Note, the function returns string and so we used VARCHAR.
-Inside the function, we compare the variables, and based on the condition we assign appropriate statement to the character variable ‘s’.
-The conditions are checked using the IF statement.
-Finally, when the IF statement gets over, we concatenate variables and the statement assigned to the variable s.
+Note the function returns a string, so we used VARCHAR.
+Inside the function, we compare the variables, and based on the condition, we assign appropriate statements to the character variable ‘s’.
+After checking the conditions, the IF statement concatenates the variables and the statement assigned to the variable “s”.

-We validated the result with three sample inputs, which have been shown above, and the result so obtained have been shown by the screenshots subsequent to the SELECT codes.
-In order to execute the function, we have to execute it with the SELECT statement.
+We validated the result with three sample inputs, shown above, and the screenshots have established the results obtained after the SELECT codes.
+We have to run the function with the SELECT statement to execute it.

 The example which we are going to see now demonstrates an out-of-the-box approach.
-We have a products table that contains various details like price, vendor, product types, product categories for various types of vehicles viz.
+We have a product table containing various details like price, vendor, product types, and product categories for multiple vehicles, viz.
 Classic Cars, Motorcycles, Planes, Ships, Trucks and Busses, and Vintage Cars.
 We intend to categorize the products based on price.
-The categorization has to be as: Products with a price of greater than 100 would be categorized as ‘high range’, those having price greater than 50 but less than or equal to 100 would be categorized as ‘mid range’, and lastly, those with the price of less than 50 will be categorized as ‘low range’.
+To categorize the products, you should use the following criteria: classify products with a price greater than 100 as “high range,” categorize products with a price greater than 50 but less than or equal to 100 as “mid range,” and classify products with a price less than 50 as “low range.”

-Let’s load the products table to check if the column has got added properly or not.
+Let’s load the products table to check if the column has been added properly.
 The following screenshot shows this.

-As we can see above, the column prod_type has successfully got added to the table.
+The above code shows that the column “prod_type” has been successfully added to the table.

 Now, we intend to have values in this column based on the values of the buyprice.
-The following code takes into consideration the categorization that we discussed earlier and employs the IF statement to categorize the product based on the buy price.
+The following code considers the categorization we discussed earlier and employs the IF statement to categorize the product based on the buy price.
 Have a closer look at the code.

-Going through the code, we find that we created a function that takes a decimal variable as a parameter and essentially returns a character result.
-The IF code enables us to assigns suitable string value to the string variable based on the value of the parameter.
+Going through the code, we created a function that takes a decimal variable as a parameter and returns a character result.
+The IF code enables us to assign a suitable string value to the string variable based on the parameter’s value.

-The following UPDATE statement makes use of product_category() function that we defined above.
+The following UPDATE statement uses the product_category() function we defined above.

-The above code will assign appropriate value to each of the entries of the prod_type column based on the value of buyPrice.
-Here, we didn’t use the WHERE clause, instead, we made use of the IF statement through the use of the function.
+The above code will assign an appropriate value to each of the entries of the prod_type column based on the value of buyPrice.
+Here, we didn’t use the WHERE clause.
+Instead, we made use of the IF statement through the use of the function.
 We thus employed an out-of-the-box approach to accomplish the task.

 The following screenshot shows how the above code has successfully updated the table.

-There’s no limitation as to how conditional-flow statements like IF can be employed in MySQL.
-The implementation of IF statement in MySQL is not as easy as it is in any programming language such as C, C++, Java, VBA, etc. This is owing to the query processing nature of MySQL.
+There’s no limitation on how conditional-flow statements like IF can be employed in MySQL.
+Implementing IF statements in MySQL is not as easy as in any programming language such as C, C++, Java, VBA, etc. This is owing to the query-processing nature of MySQL.